Member | Established: 1916 | Member since 2008

 SMO 4: Code of Ethics for Professional Accountants

-In accordance with their charters and by-laws, professional accountancy organizations (PAOs) in the UK are authorized to establish ethical requirements for their members.
-All PAOs in the UK indicate that they have adopted the requirements of the IESBA Code of Ethics (2018 version).
-Furthermore, all PAOs indicate that they have an ongoing process to consider and incorporate new and amended requirements issued by the IESBA where they are not in conflict with national laws and regulations.
+In accordance with their charters and by-laws, professional accountancy organizations in the United Kingdom are authorized to establish ethical requirements for their members.
+Professional accountancy organizations in the jurisdiction indicate that their ethical frameworks are aligned with the International Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants and that they maintain ongoing processes to review and incorporate revisions to the Code where they are not in conflict with national laws and regulations.

 Current Status: Sustain